-All students should be attentive during Chapel and respectful toward participants and the Chapel speaker.
+All students should be attentive, respectful toward participants and the Chapel speaker.
 Students who do not comply with Chapel guidelines may lose Chapel credit.
 If a student repeatedly violates chapel guidelines they may face disciplinary actions.

-Please arrive at least 10 minutes before start of Chapel

-- Please do not use cellphones during chapel - Please do not use any electronic device.
-Exception: use of your electronic device to follow along in service with scripture - Please do not leave early - Please do not sleep or appear to be asleep - Please do not do homework in Chapel, this is a time for you to commune with God and fellowship - Please do not bring food or drink into the chapel - Please do not wear hats, visors, and lower your hoodies - · Please do not wear your pants below your hips/waist and do not wear pajamas to Chapel
+- Please arrive at least 10 minutes before start of Chapel - Please do not leave early - Please do not sleep or appear to be asleep - Please do not do homework in Chapel, this is a time for you to commune with God and fellowship - Please do not wear hats, visors, and lower your hoodies - Please do not wear your pants below your hips/waist and do not wear pajamas to Chapel